chemavilla/Data-Analysis/README.md

 GitHub Project Description - Data Analysis

 Project Overview:
-The "Data Analysis" GitHub project serves as a comprehensive collection of Jupyter Notebooks where various datasets are explored and analyzed using Python, the Pandas library, and data visualization tools.
+The "Data Analysis" GitHub project serves as a comprehensive collection of Jupyter Notebooks, where various datasets are explored and analyzed using Python, SQL, the Pandas library, and data visualization tools.
 The project is designed to provide a hands-on learning experience in Python programming, Pandas data manipulation, and the creation of insightful visualizations.

 Key Features: